GoogleCloudPlatform/datashare-toolkit/frontend/README.md

-# CDS Frontend UI
+# DS Frontend UI
-This documentation provides details for how to develop, build, and deploy new versions of the CDS Frontend UI.
+This documentation provides details for how to develop, build, and deploy new versions of the DS Frontend UI.
 There are a few different deployment options for you to choose based on developer pererence and/or environment.

 * [Prerequisites](#prereqs)
   * [Setup Backend API](#setup_backend)